DPS Board of Education Director Scott Baldermann wants to apologize, promises to do better

 He added that board statements should be reserved for policy making.

-While no other member has said an apology was necessary, Board Vice President Auon'tai M. Anderson did assert that if one were, Gaytán and General Counsel Aaron Thompson were most culpable.
+While no other member has said an apology was necessary, Board Vice President Auon'tai M. Anderson asserted that, if one were to be had, Gaytán and General Counsel Aaron Thompson were most culpable.

 Gaytán because of the regular district updates she receives and Thompson because, as the district’s attorney, he is responsible for ensuring the board stays within the bounds of the law, Anderson has said.

-The board had entered into executive session under the auspices of discussing security measures in the wake of the March 22 shooting that wounded two administrators at East High School, the district's flagship campus.
+The board had entered into executive session publicly saying it would discuss security measures in the wake of the March 22 shooting that wounded two administrators at East High School, the district's flagship campus.

 But what board members wound up discussing was a resolution Baldermann had crafted, which later became the basis for the DPS memo suspending the district’s 2020 police ban.
 The memo also directed Marrero to find external resources to fund the return of SROs to campus.